-PSOs Target Level Attainment Level Observations PSO 1 : An ability to produce graduates who will perform well in engineering profession as competent professionals using contemporary technical knowledge,

-PSO 1 1.5 1.54 Target achieved.

-PSO 2 : An ability to produce graduates who pursue higher education and show intellectual curiosity for life-long learning and work in multi-disciplinary environments embedded with ethical values and social responsibilities

-PSO 2 1.5 1.58 Target achieved.
+PSOs Target Level Attainment Level Observations PSO 1 : An ability to produce graduates who will perform well in engineering profession as competent professionals using contemporary technical knowledge, professional and communication skills.
+PSO 1 SO 1 1.5 1.54 Target achieved.
+PSO 2 : An ability to produce with ethical values and so • • • ucation and show intellectual curios ity for life-long learning and work in multi-disciplinary environments embedded PSO 2 1.5 1.58 Target achieved.

-2/5/22, 10:05 AM 9 STUDENT SUPPORT SYSTEMS (50)
+9 STUDENT SUPPORT SYSTEMS (50)